istanbuljs/nyc/README.md

 Globs are matched using [minimatch](https://www.npmjs.com/package/minimatch).

-We use the following process to remove files from consideration,
+We use the following process to remove files from consideration:
- * First, limit the set of covered files to those files in paths listed in the `include` array.
+ 1. Limit the set of covered files to those files in paths listed in the `include` array.
- * Then, remove any files that are found in the `exclude` array.
+ 2. Remove any files that are found in the `exclude` array.
- * Finally, restore any exclude negated files that have been excluded in the second step
+ 3. Restore any exclude negated files that have been excluded in the second step.

 ### Using include and exclude arrays